meleakewubbie/r_insurance_disability_rates/README.md

-# Using R to map insurance and disability rates by county within the United States for adults between 19-35.
+# Using R to map insurance and disability rates by county within the United States for adults between 19-35 in 2018.

 1. I utilized R librarys such as tidyverse, sf, tmap, and tmaptools.

-2. I found spatial and tabluar data collected by the American Community Survery from 2012, 2014, 2016, and 2018.
+2. I found spatial and tabluar data collected by the American Community Survery from 2018.
 The spatial data has an outline of all the counties in the United States.
 The tabular data includes statistics about health insurance and disability.

 3. I transformed population counts into a percentage, which is a more informative statistic in relation to my goal.